Skip to main content

 1. Apply Flow On 1-2 Hours Before the Event

-Pro tip: Build it into your "getting ready" ritual so it becomes automatic.
+Pro tip: Build it into your "getting ready" ritual so it becomes a familiar part of your routine.

 2. Arrive Early (Counterintuitive, But Effective)